 Every piece of plastic ever made still exists today.
 I read that somewhere recently and my mind was blown.
 It’s a sobering thought isn’t it?
-It can take up to 1000 years for the general plastics that we use without thinking much about to decompose in landfills- things such as carrier bags, water bottles, straws, cutlery and those little pots of fruit that we pick up when we’re in a hurry and need a quick snack.
+It can take up to 1000 years for the general plastics that we use to decompose in landfills - things such as carrier bags, water bottles, straws, cutlery and those little pots of fruit that we pick up when we’re in a hurry and need a quick snack.

 If we recycle the plastics that can be recycled, we think that we’re doing the right thing, but if you watched Hugh Fearnley-Whittingstall’s War on Plastic recently you might feel a little… shall we say… mis-sold on what actually happens to our recycling.

-One lady who's raising her war-on-plastic game is Hannah Robbins, owner of Wonderfill, a brand new plastic-free refill shop on Kings Road in St Leonards-on-Sea.
-We had a sneak peak of the new shop last week, just before the official opening on 3rd July and asked Hannah all about it.
+One small business owner whose standing to fight in the war against plastic is Hannah Robbins, owner of Wonderfill - a new plastic-free refill shop in St Leonards-on-Sea.
+We had a sneak peak of the new shop and asked Hannah all about it.
 Here’s the scoop on Wonderfill.

 Interview with Hannah Robbins, a.k.a Wonderfill Superstar